The shell

 - Open the Board to see delegated work as durable, claimable tasks.

-- Open Runtimes to connect Claude Code, Codex, Hermes, or OpenClaw alongside the native runtime.
+- Open Settings, then Runtimes, to connect Claude Code, Codex, Hermes, or OpenClaw alongside the native runtime.

 See also